Bell Labs Holmdel Complex

-The Bell Labs Holmdel Complex, in Holmdel Township, Monmouth County, New Jersey, United States, functioned for 44 years as a research and development facility, initially for the Bell System and later Bell Labs.
-The centerpiece of the campus is an Eero Saarinen–designed structure.
-This modernist building, dubbed "The Biggest Mirror Ever" by Architectural Forum due to its mirror box exterior, was the site of a Nobel Prize discovery, the laser cooling work of Steven Chu.
+The Bell Labs Holmdel Complex (later known as Bell Works) is a development in Holmdel Township, Monmouth County, New Jersey, United States.
+It functioned as a research and development facility for the Bell System and later Bell Labs between 1962 and 2007.
+The centerpiece of the campus, a modernist structure designed by Eero Saarinen, was dubbed "the biggest mirror ever" for its mirrored exterior.
+Roche-Dinkeloo, the successor firm to Saarinen's architectural practice, designed two expansions to the original structure.